Chart Color Schemes

 Townview has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, the estimated population of Townview as of November 2025 is around 2,050 people.
-This reflects a decrease of 17 people since the 2021 Census, which reported a population of 2,067 people.
-The current resident population estimate of 2,054 by AreaSearch is inferred from the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This results in a population density ratio of 1,814 persons per square kilometer, above the national average assessed by AreaSearch.
-Natural growth contributed approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the Townview statistical area (Lv2) is around 2,057 as of November 2025.
+This reflects a decrease of 10 people since the 2021 Census, which reported a population of 2,067 people.
+The change is inferred from the resident population estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,820 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends indicate a decline of 20 persons by 2041 according to this methodology.
-However, the 25 to 34 age group is projected to increase by 50 people during this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Projections indicate a decline in overall population over this period, with the area's population expected to contract by 20 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to increase by 50 people.

 Frequently Asked Questions - Population